devendrn/renderdragon-shaders/docs/shaders/installation/android.md

 10. Select the base.mcpack file and click on TYPE at the bottom left.
 Choose ALL, then select Minecraft to open it.
 11. Once the resource pack is loaded, apply the resource pack, and the process will be complete.

-For a visual guide, you can watch this [video tutorial](https://youtu.be/MYlnjqnFBgw).